About UMass Amherst

 UMass Amherst, the Commonwealth's flagship campus, is a nationally ranked public research university offering a full range of undergraduate, graduate and professional degrees.
 The University sits on nearly 1,450-acres in the scenic Pioneer Valley of Western Massachusetts, and offers a rich cultural environment in a bucolic setting close to major urban centers.
 In addition, the University is part of the Five Colleges (including Amherst College, Hampshire College, Mount Holyoke College, and Smith College), which adds to the intellectual energy of the region.

-- Perform other related duties as assigned or required to meet the goals of the department, Libraries, and University
+- Perform related duties as assigned or required to meet Department, Executive Area/Division, and University goals and objectives.

-- Understands responsibilities with respect to conflicts of interest and behaves in ways consistent with both law and with university policy.
+- Understand responsibilities with respect to conflicts of interest and behaves in ways consistent both with law and with University policy.

 Minimum Qualifications (Knowledge, Skills, Abilities, Education, Experience, Certifications, Licensure)

 - Over two (2) years of professional experience in Higher Education.

 - Ability to work effectively with a diverse group of individuals (faculty, staff, students, etc.).